-Since the moment we met the elephants in Mendoza, we dreamed about them leaving their concrete walls behind and coming home to the sanctuary, where nature surrounds them at every turn.
-That day is now just a few months away.
-A double rescue, you can help Pocha and Guillermina join Mara, Rana, Lady, Maia, and Bambi at Elephant Sanctuary Brazil.
+Since the moment we met these two elephants in Mendoza, we dreamed about them leaving their concrete walls behind and coming home to the sanctuary, where nature would surround them at every turn.
+That day is only a few months away.
+With this unique double rescue, Pocha and Guillermina will join Mara, Rana, Lady, Maia, and Bambi at Elephant Sanctuary Brazil.

-Unsure of whose life has been more of a struggle, Pocha, having to raise a daughter in a small sterile pit, or Guillermina, growing up behind concrete walls, we are thrilled to welcome both of them.
-They still have training to undergo for the required testing, and then a hopefully smooth 30-day quarantine, then their journey of rebirth begins.
+We aren’t sure whose life has been more of a struggle: Pocha, who raised a daughter in a small sterile pit, or Guillermina, who grew up behind concrete walls.
+We are thrilled to welcome both of them.
+They still have training to undergo for the required testing, then hopefully a smooth 30-day quarantine, then finally their journey of rebirth begins.

 Pocha & Guillermina’s Rescue Map

 The route to the sanctuary will be very similar to Mara’s journey, but the distance is comparable to Lady’s.
 As always, the elephants will determine how the drive goes, how often the team stops, and for how long.
 We will do everything possible to make sure mother and daughter can see, smell, and talk to each other at stops, bringing them assurance along the way.

 Sanctuary will be more of an adjustment for Guillermina than any other elephant we have worked with, but she is young, she will have her mother, and she deserves a chance at a more natural life.
 The vast green spaces of Elephant Sanctuary Brazil and some new friends await both mother and daughter.